Max039/EAF/README.md

 # Installation

-## Schould there be a problem with the automatic download of the EvoAl please refere to the [manual installation](github/md/versions.md)
+## Schould there be a problem with the automatic download of EvoAl please refere to the [manual installation](github/md/versions.md)

 ## Windows Installation